zzzprojects/sqlfiddle3/README.md

     (cd appServer/; mvn clean package)
     docker-compose up -d

-After you run the above command, you can open the site by visiting http://localhost:8080
+After you run the above command, you can open the site by visiting http://localhost:8080 .
+This port exposes the app via the varnish cache server.

-If building on a Mac, be sure to prep docker first:

-    docker-machine start
-    eval $(docker-machine env)

-Also, you'll have to access the site via the docker-machine ip address, like so:

-    docker-machine ip
-    > 192.168.99.100

-Then you can access the site by visiting http://192.168.99.100:8080

-## To do development in a local environment:
+## To do development in a local environment, start with above and then:

-*requires local install of PostgreSQL, MySQL and Vert.x*
+*requires local install of Grunt*

-    # next line is for connecting with a remote debugger such as IntelliJ
-    export VERTX_OPTS='-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005'
-    (cd appServer; mvn clean package)
     (cd appServer/target; grunt) &

-    (cd appServer/target/docker; CLASSPATH=.:lib/* vertx run sqlfiddle.groovy)
+You can directly access the app server by visiting http://localhost:8081 .
+This port bypasses the varnish cache server, which is necessary to see live changes made to the app server.

+You can attach a debugger (for example, using IntelliJ) using port 5005.

+Edits made to your webroot files will be redeployed to your docker container and visible immediately.
+Changes to verticles will require restarting the docker container to be seen.

+Restart the app server docker container with this command:

+    docker-compose restart appServer

 ## Commercial software requirements